 University, and resides in the Bay Area with her husband and daughter.

-Jamie founded JH Gardner Consulting to leverage her unique experience across private, public and social sectors to design dynamic solutions for community impact.
-With a passion for unlocking the potential of cross-sector stakeholders to create shared value, Jamie strives to leverage the power and productivity within each sector to optimize its potential for positive social change.
+Jamie joined SMALLIFY as Managing Partner to leverage her unique experience as a tri-sector athlete.
+With a passion for unlocking the potential of cross-sector stakeholders to create shared value, Jamie strives to weave the power and productivity of the private, public and social sectors to realize positive social change.

 timeframes.
 Jamie has held senior leadership roles at the Taproot Foundation, IBM’s Business Consulting Services and J.D.Edwards, Ogilvy, Adams & Rinehart, as well as the U.S. Department of Energy.
 Jamie’s former clients also span across the sectors including ServiceMaster, Cisco, Salesforce.com, Capital One, Deloitte LLC, Gap Inc., Hewlett Packard, the U.S. Senate Subcommittee for Children and Families, the State of Nebraska, Children’s Defense Fund and Net Impact.

 Matt Hirschland, Ph.D. was recently named Director of Communications at the University Corporation for Atmospheric Research and its related National Center for Atmospheric Research in Boulder, Colorado.
 Prior to assuming this role Matt was with the international management consulting firm McKinsey & Company, where he oversaw internal and external communications and media relations for the firm's knowledge operations and its global strategy practice in Brussels.
 Before joining McKinsey, he worked at the San Francisco-based nonprofit firm Business for Social Responsibility as Director of Research and Communications.
 He has been a communications professional for more than a decade, specializing in public relations, business strategy, and sustainability.
 Matt holds a Ph.D. in political science from the University of Colorado, Boulder and is the author of Corporate Social Responsibility and the Shaping of Global Public Policy.